Pr1sinha/TechnoHacks-python-developer-tasks/README.md

 # TechnoHacks-python-developer-tasks
-This repository contain all tasks of python developer of TechnoHacks EduTech
+This repository contain all tasks of python development domain of TechnoHacks EduTech